Townes Van Zandt (album): Recording and reception

+Mark Lager, on the album's 50th anniversary in 2019, wrote that Our Mother the Mountain and Townes Van Zandt's self-titled album are "the strongest of his entire career since they contained compositions written solely by Van Zandt himself, whereas his later albums would frequently feature multiple covers of older blues and country singers.
+“Waiting Around to Die” is a catalog of interstate pain from the cradle to the grave: family violence in Tennessee, heartbreak in Alabama, jail in Oklahoma, and alcoholism and drug addiction.
+“Lungs” is a bleak, stark and tough tale about the lives of miners.
+“Quicksilver Daydreams of Maria” is one of the most achingly beautiful love songs ever written, a portrait of the singer’s muse that moves the listener to tears with the band’s mournful and romantic Spanish guitar and violin and some of Townes Van Zandt’s most deeply moving and powerful lyrics."

 The cover photograph was taken by Sol Mednick in the kitchen of Poppy Records artwork designer Milton Glaser and features Van Zandt sitting at a table with his eyes closed.
 Comparing the album cover to the one that adorned Van Zandt's previous album, Our Mother the Mountain, biographer John Kruth observes, "Where his black eyes once glared so hard you might've wondered if he shattered the photographer's lens, Van Zandt now appears withdrawn...Here he sits resigned, head in hand, in a perfectly painted kitchen where everything is neatly arranged, as in a doll's house."
 Some fans refer to Townes Van Zandt as The Kitchen Album.